Lucia1987/lucia1987.github.io/_posts/2016-01-14-Fab-Lab-WGTN-2welcome.markdown

 - Inclusive: economy to promote occupation and social cohesion

+Individuals eligible to present a proposal

+Individuals eligible to apply: university students, university graduates, graduates of Technical High Schools, Italian citizens or foreigners who have been resident in Lazio for at least 6 months, aged between 18-35 years old.

 Torno Subito  Estero – TSE : as outlined in Phase 1 outside the region, outside of Italy, for a period of 3 to 6 months, as well as an experience of Phase 2 in Lazio, through internships and/or research projects, for a period ranging between 3 to 6 months.

 The project will be in two steps: